superfaz/chain-of-actions/README.md

 try {
   const user = await getUser("id");
 } catch (error: unknown) {
-  // error can be here of any type
+  // error can be of any type
 }
 ```